Hephaestus: Fall from Olympus

 In one branch of Greek mythology, Hera ejected Hephaestus from the heavens because of his congenital impairment.
 He fell into the ocean and was raised by Thetis (mother of Achilles and one of the 50 Nereids) and the Oceanid Eurynome.

-In another account, Hephaestus, attempting to rescue his mother from Zeus' advances, was flung down from the heavens by Zeus.
+In another account, Hephaestus, attempting to rescue his mother from Zeus's advances, was flung down from the heavens by Zeus.
 He fell for an entire day and landed on the island of Lemnos, where he was cared for and taught to be a master craftsman by the Sintians – an ancient tribe native to that island.
-Later writers describe his physical disability as the consequence of his second fall, while Homer makes him disabled from his birth.
+Later writers describe his physical disability as the consequence of his second fall, while Homer makes him disabled from birth.